lammpstutorials/lammpstutorials.github.io/sphinx/source/tutorials/bulkfluids/allatoms.rst

    *Note --* The cutoff applies to both LJ and Coulombic interactions, but in a different way.
-For LJ 'cut' interactions, atoms interact with each other only if they are separated by a distance smaller than the cutoff.
-For Coulombic 'long', interaction between atoms closer than the cutoff are computed directly, and interaction between atoms outside that cutoff are computed in reciprocal space.
+For LJ 'cut' interactions, atoms interact with each others only if they are separated by a distance smaller than the cutoff.
+For Coulombic 'long', interaction between atoms closer than the cutoff are computed directly, and interaction between atoms outside that cutoff are computed in the reciprocal space.

-   Finally the kspace command defines the long-range solver for Coulombic interactions.
+   Finally the kspace command defines the long-range solver for the (long) Coulombic interactions.
 The pppm style refers to particle-particle particle-mesh.